aboutwout/remember_me.ee_addon/README.md

 **return**
 Specify a return URL for this operation.
 After the plugin has been run, the page is redirected to that URL.
 Only the :set and :clear methods support this parameter.
 If, however, the template has been called through an Ajax request, the page will not be redirected.

+**reverse**
+If set to 'yes' this parameter will reverse the order of the returned entries.
+This is a handy feature if you want to return the latest saved entries.

 Remember Me is an ExpressionEngine 1.x add-on.
+You can find the 2.x version [here](https://github.com/AboutWout/remember_me.ee2_addon).

 ### Usage